cailmdaley/Afrofuturism-on-Tap/AoT_slides.md

 ::::::
 :::

 ::::::
 :::

 ::: notes

+- Some of the reasons I have heard...
+- same agenda as previous colonial project

 > There’s a matter of inclusion—space exploration is something that we all take part in.
-That’s true of public missions and not private companies.
-Their aims are often different from what people think about.
 We have to think about the way we talk about who goes to space—who’s included in the conversation in who’s not.
 One of the fundamental things to do is just include [those normally left out of these discussions] in the conversation in a real way, such that they’re actually listened to.
 :::